Running Towards Fire: The Key Trait That Separates Senior from Junior Engineers

 When production breaks, are you the one who fixes it?

-But waiting for seniors can turn into a habit.
+But waiting for seniors quickly turns into a habit.

-If an outage happens and your first action is to see whether your coworkers are online, or if a critical but inexplicable bug appears in your monitoring but you ignore it and wait for others to resolve it, you are hiding behind others’ experience.
+If an outage happens and your first action is to see whether your coworkers are online, or if a critical bug appears in your monitoring but you ignore it and wait for others to resolve it, you are hiding behind the experience of others.

 You are running away from fires.